H. D. Kumaraswamy: Lok Sabha

+Karnataka Legislative Assembly

 Film and television

 Kumaraswamy is into film production and distribution.
 He has produced several Kannada films including Chandra Chakori, a huge hit, credited with 365 day-run in theaters.
 Surya Vamsha which was directed by S. Narayan was the debut movie produced by Kumaraswamy under Chennambika films, named after his mother.
 In 2016 his banner also produced his son's debut movie Jaguar (2016 film) and his 2nd movie Seetharama Kalyana in 2019.